Dietetic Internship certificatE

 The stand alone DI program is designed for students who already have a graduate degree and have completed an accredited Didactic Program in Dietetics (DPD), either at UNCG or elsewhere (if you do not have a graduate degree see our combined M.S./DI program).

-The DI supervised practice requirement includes 1,000 hours of practical experience supervised by Certified Nutrition Specialists.
+The DI supervised practice requirement includes 1,000 hours of practical experience supervised by RDNs.
 This practice allows students to gain real-world experience and apply knowledge learned in the classroom of a variety of real-life work settings.

 program Benefits